workhorsy/comic_book_reader/README.md

 * Remember previous page number when reloading files

 # TODO Big:
-* Add a swipe up menu for page selection, with thumbnails
 * Make thumb nailer faster by running in the web worker, and not using DOM
 * Kinetic scrolling
 * Add Tar support (cbt file)